-Bishop, California didn’t arrive too soon with a pop.
-4,000 +/-, snow on the mountains, low 90s in this area, which was sweater weather at that point, I stopped for a few days and visited relatives.
+Bishop, California didn’t arrive too soon with a population of 4,000 +/-, snow on the mountains, low 90s, which was sweater weather at that point, I stopped for a few days and visited relatives.
 Alice played in the creek behind their house and cooled off.

 Take good care,